Myopia Control – Slow the Progression of Nearsightedness

 Why Myopia Needs to be Treated

 At this point, researchers have not been able to identify a cure for myopia.
 However, there are treatments that can be used to slow the progression of the eye disease.
 With active treatment, it is possible to preserve eyesight and stop your vision from getting worse.

 Myopia is a growing epidemic for children all over the world.
 If your child’s myopia begins to progress as they age, then it might be necessary for them to wear strong corrective eyeglass lenses.
 These lenses can be used to correct the vision temporarily, so that the patient can see.
 The problem is that thick, corrective lenses have been associated with other eye problems that can develop later in life.
 For example, these lenses might be associated with the development of detached retinas or early cataracts.

 Three Types of Treatments for Myopia

 As with any eye disease, it’s important to take a proactive approach to treating the condition.
-By working closely with an experienced Optometrist, you can find the right treatment to match your individual needs.
+By working closely with an Optometrist at Village Eyecare, you can find the right treatment to match your individual needs.

-These are three common treatments that are suggested for myopia:
+These are the three common treatments that are suggested for myopia: